OCR Deep Learning: How Do You Do It?

 Neural Networks for Speech Recognition

-Another traditional set of tasks that deep learning solves best is speech recognition.
+Another traditional set of tasks that deep learning solves best is automatic speech recognition.
 Virtual assistants such as Siri, Alexa, Google Now, and Cortana all have the core based on deep learning architectures.
 The technology keeps evolving by covering larger vocabularies, recognizing accents and dialects, and improving interpretation.

 Customer Relationship Management Using Deep Learning